hlibbabii/log-recommender/README.md

 #### Filtering out non-English files and replacing remaining non-English words with a placeholder

 Files that contain more non-English words than a certain threshold are removed (This threshould is different for identifiers, comments, string literals).
 The thresholds are identified empirically.
-In the files that remained, non-English words are replaced with '<non-English>' placeholder.
+In the files that remained, non-English words are replaced with a <non-English> placeholder.
+Blocks of non-English text are replacedc with a <non-eng-contents> placeholder, e.g. in comments or strign literals

 The world is non-English if: